wildstyles/globpay-example/README.md

 - uses `unit of work` and `identity map` patterns from Java/C# world under the hood.
 Might be a bit confusing after usual `active record` from start to follow, but it pays off.

 # Structure
+Note: project is not ready to run it.
+It shows overall vision how things can be structured.
+Additional abstractions(`CQRS`, separated `comand/query` interfaces) might be unwanted

 ## Application layer
 ### `/src/application` folder